Classes & Programs

 Non-English speaking litigants must arrange for court interpreters to attend their hearings.
 The Court does not automatically provide interpreters for non-English speaking litigants.
 Visit this page to find out how to get an interpreter for your hearing.

 Seminar for Separating Parents ("COPE" Class)

 All parents who are part of a divorce, separation, annulment, or custody case must attend the court-required Seminar for Separating Parents (formerly referred to as the "COPE" class).
-Visit this page for more information about the class, when it is offered, and how to sign up.
+Visit this page for more information about the class and how to sign up.

 Pro Bono Programs

 You may be able to obtain a free attorney (called a "pro bono" attorney) through the Pro Bono Project if you cannot afford to hire an attorney.
 The Pro Bono Project matches volunteer attorneys with litigants who need representation.
 Read on for more information about the Pro Bono Project and how to apply for services.